10 Mistakes Photographers Make Their First Year In Business

 Splurging On Unnecessary Equipment Without Clients

-It can be thrilling purchasing office equipment and shooting gear.
-However, they would end up collecting dust if there are no client shoots to return the investment.
+It can be thrilling to purchase office equipment and shooting gear.
+However, they will collect dust if there are no client shoots to return the investment.
 Even if you don’t have the most high-tech tools yet, you can make it work by using the right gear for your skills.

 Poor Client Response Mistakes on Photographers Business